-Join Chuck Huber, Associate Director of Statistical Outreach, as he shows you how you can use standard maximum-likelihood estimation to fit extended regression models (ERMs) that deal with all of these common issues.
-He will work examples that demonstrate how to account for these observational data problems when they arise individually and when they occur simultaneously.
+We show you how you can use standard maximum-likelihood estimation to fit extended regression models (ERMs) that deal with all of these common issues.
+We will work examples that demonstrate how to account for these observational data problems when they arise individually and when they occur simultaneously.

 The webinar is free, but you must register to attend.
 Registrations are limited so register soon.

 We will send you an email prior to the start with instructions on how to access the webinar.

 Chuck Huber is the Director of Statistical Outreach at StataCorp and an adjunct associate professor of biostatistics at the Texas A&M School of Public Health.
 In addition to working with Stata's team of software developers, he produces instructional videos for the Stata YouTube channel, writes blog entries, develops online NetCourses, and gives talks about Stata at conferences and universities.
 Most of his current work is focused on statistical methods used by psychologists and other behavioral scientists.
 He has published in the areas of neurology, human and animal genetics, alcohol and drug abuse prevention, nutrition, and birth defects.